 An active local and national leader, Dr. Pribut is a past President of the American Academy of Podiatric Sports Medicine ( AAPSM) and previously served the AAPSM in a variety of officer positions and served on the AAPSM executive board.
 He served as Chair of the AAPSM's Shoe Committee for five years and also served on a number of other committees.
 He served as President of the District of Columbia Podiatric Medical Association for 4 years and prior to that served as Secretary-Treasurer, Vice-President, and sat on the Executive Board.
 He has also been active in computer sciences since the early 1980's.
 His work with computers include a variety of languages from the AI languages Lisp and Prolog to Pascal, Perl, Java, C, C++, C#, and PHP.
 He has been involved in the use of the Internet as a communications medium since 1994.
 His sports medicine web site has been a useful resource for several million visitors since 1995.

-1. Do wear socks made of synthetic fibers that wick moisture away from your skin to help prevent blistersand athlete's foot.
+1. Wear socks made of synthetic fibers that wick moisture away from your skin to help prevent blisters and athlete’s foot.
+For long distance running and long duration exercise, cotton is rotten.

-2. Do fit your walking shoes and other sports shoes with the type of sock you intend to wear them with.
+2. Fit your running shoes or other sports shoes with the type of sock you intend to wear them with.
+Get fit each time you buy new shoes.

-8. Do break in new shoes before race walking or using them for a long walk.
+6. Break in new sport shoes before racing or using them for a long run or workout.

 About Dr. Pribut: Dr. Pribut is a member of the Advisory Board of Runner's World magazine.
 He is a past president of the American Academy of Podiatric Sports Medicine (AAPSM).
 He served as chair of the AAPSM Athletic Shoe Committee for 5 years and has served on the Education Committee, the Research Committee, the Public Relations Committee and the Annual Meeting Committee.
 He is a co-Editor of the current AAPSM Student's Manual.
 Dr. Pribut is a past president of the District of Columbia Podiatric Medical Association, serving in that post for 4 years.
-Dr. Pribut currently is a member of the American Podiatric Medical Association's Clinical Practice Advisory Committee.
 Dr. Pribut is a Clinical Assistant Professor of Surgery at the George Washington University Medical Center.
 Additional Information on the About Page

 Content on this site is not meant to replace or substitute for a visit to a physician.
 It is only to be used as a supplement to your visit.